 - How did you know land the bull’s eye if you never learnt archery?
 At the least tell me in advance that you were good at darts.
 Look out for those events that could not have happened because of something else that happened in the book and kick them off.

 I cannot emphasis too much on this one at all.
 I mean am sure no one would like to wait for eternity to know what those smaller characters did next in your story.
 Of course I hate cliffhangers, but I am not talking about them.

-While love having lots ofa fewjust the right number of side plots and characters in a story but only when you intend to make them reach their destiny er..
+lots of a few just the right number of side plots and characters in a story but only when you intend to make them reach their destiny er..
 I mean solution.
 Why else would you include about them, except perhaps to add some conflicts just for the heck of it?

 I know some of these might sound a bit over the top but they do happen.
 As a beta reader I do point out such inconsistencies in the manuscript but it saves a lot of time and your efforts to fix them when you revise your manuscript before you send it to the beta reader or the editor.